SpaceX presses ahead in historic 1st launch of astronauts

 Hurley and Behnken noted Friday that they endured numerous delays on their space shuttle flights, for both technical and weather reason.
 Hurley said his first mission was postponed five times over the course of a month.
 His second mission was NASA's final space shuttle flight in July 2011, the last time astronauts rocketed away from home soil.

-NASA had discouraged spectators because of the coronavirus pandemic, and extremely limited the number of employees, visitors and journalists inside Kennedy Space Center.
+NASA had tried to discourage spectators because of the coronavirus pandemic, and extremely limited the number of employees, visitors and journalists inside Kennedy Space Center.

 NASA hired SpaceX and Boeing in 2014 to taxi astronauts to and from the space station, under contracts totaling $7 billion.
 Both companies launched their crew capsules last year with test dummies.
 SpaceX's Dragon aced all of its objectives, while Boeing's Starliner capsule ended up in the wrong orbit and almost was destroyed because of multiple software errors.
 As a result, the first Starliner flight carrying astronauts isn't expected until next year.